nhvn/data-aug/README.md

 - Frontend Enhancements:
 Build a more comprehensive user interface to support dataset uploads and augmentation selection.

-- Advanced Features:
+- Planned Improvements:
-Integrate more advanced augmentation techniques for all data types.
+Advanced Augmentation Techniques: AugmentAI will continue to evolve by integrating more advanced techniques to offer users greater control over the augmentation process.
-Enable users to visualize and compare the original and augmented data.
+Text Data Augmentation: Future updates will introduce synthetic text generation using transformer models to augment text datasets, enhancing machine learning workflows for natural language processing tasks.
-Automate model retraining workflows using NVIDIA AI Workbench.
+Tabular Data Augmentation: Planned integration with CTGAN will enable synthetic tabular data generation, useful for tasks like predictive modeling and data imbalance correction.

 - Deployment:
 Scale the backend to handle multiple users and datasets.